jmenglund/predsim/README.rst

 * It is strongly recommended that you use the ``--commands-file`` and the ``--trees-file`` options to check the input given to Seq-Gen.

-* If you use a Python version prior to 3.4, you may need to specify the full path to your Seq-Gen executable with the ``-p`` option.

 Running the tests